dwjoyce/pythonbook/chapters/Getting help.rst

     >>> help(int)
     >>> help(float)

-To get a list of what is built into Python, you can call the *directory* function in this way:
+To get a list of what is built into Python, you can call the :term:`directory function` in this way:

 .. code::
     :pythontest: nooutput